 The final trial in Tivoli aimed to perform a real-world scenario with the components and architecture designed and developed within the project.
-Both local production and remote production scenarios were tested successfully since a live event could be covered via 5G private network-enabled content production with low latency (200 ms) and sufficient quality.
+Both local production and remote production scenarios, after a joint effort within the consortium to solve problems encountered in the integration, were tested successfully since a live event could be covered via 5G private network-enabled content production with low latency (200 ms) and sufficient quality.
 The integration of the encoder and the 5G modem in a single box allowed for seamless integration with the TV cameras, as this unit could be docked to the back of them, providing low latency encoding and 5G connectivity.
 Remote production scenario was made connecting 2 facilities: Tivoli and Turin via 5G network and also using the MCR (GV AMPP) that proved to be suitable for content production with 2 second G2G latency.

-Live Immersive Media Production Use Case
+6.3 Live Immersive Media Production Use Case